Oboist Ray Still

 that I really wanted to record the most, the best pieces of music.
 The

-The others are way behind those, so I’m glad that I waited until I was
+others are way behind those, so I’m glad that I waited until I was mature.

-mature.
-By that time, I had done those pieces many times with the
+By that time, I had done those pieces many times with the Chicago

-Chicago Symphony.
-In fact, I did the Strauss Concerto every
+Symphony.
+In fact, I did the Strauss Concerto every ten years

-Reiner, with Martinon, with Solti, and finally with Tennstedt, all ten
+with Martinon, with Solti, and finally with Tennstedt, all ten years

-years apart over a forty-year-period.
-So, by the time I finally
+apart over a forty-year-period.
+So, by the time I finally recorded

-recorded it, I really knew what I wanted to do with it, because I had
+it, I really knew what I wanted to do with it, because I had heard all

-heard all the radio tapes.
-We had discussed it so many times,
+the radio tapes.
+We had discussed it so many times, and hated

-and hated the results, so when I finally got a chance to record it, I
+the results, so when I finally got a chance to record it, I knew what

-knew what I wanted to do.
-Incidentally, the reason we were able to
+I wanted to do.
+Incidentally, the reason we were able to do the Mozart

-do the Mozart with Abbado was because we put it on the tail end of another
+with Abbado was because we put it on the tail end of another recording

-recording session by Schlomo Mintz.
-His Prokofiev gave us a half-hour
+session by Schlomo Mintz.
+His Prokofiev gave us a half-hour to record

 BD: An Anhang [appendix]!